-Total assets as of end of 2016 amounted to PhP216.38 Million, a decrease of 2.52% (PhP5.64 Million in absolute terms) versus PhP223.70 Million as of the end of 2015.
+Total assets as of end of 2016 amounted to PhP218.06 Million, a decrease of 2.52% (PhP5.64 Million in absolute terms) versus PhP223.70 Million as of the end of 2015.
 This is mainly attributed to the decrease in investment in financial assets amounting to Php7.37 Million with an increase in cash amounting to Php1.75 Million and PhP0.02 Million decrease in receivables.
-Deducting liabilities of PhP1.68 Million, net assets are valued at PhP216.38 Million, down by PhP5.510 Million compared to the same period of last year.
-This posted a net asset value per share (NAVPS) of PhP4.3131 and PhP4.4230 as of December 31, 2016 and 2015, respectively.
+Deducting liabilities of PhP1.68 Million, net assets are valued at PhP218.06 Million, down by PhP5.64 Million compared to the same period of last year.
+This posted a net asset value per share (NAVPS) of PhP4.3131 and PhP4.4230 in 2016 and 2015, respectively.

-The Fund incurred gross investment income amounting to PhP0.34 Million in 2016, an increase of 103.79% from gross investment loss of PhP9.06 Million in 2015.
-Investment income in 2016 is composed of net trading loss of Php3.66 Million derived from the equity and unit investment trust funds, total dividend income on equity holdings amounting to PhP3.98 Million and interest income earned from deposits amounting to PhP0.02 Million.
+The Fund incurred gross investment income amounted to PhP0.34 Million, an increase of 103.79% from gross investment loss of PhP9.06 Million as of end of 2015.
+Total net trading loss of Php3.66 Million were derived from the equity and unit investment trust funds and a total of PhP3.98 Million derived from dividend income on equity holdings and earning interest income from deposits amounting to PhP0.02 Million.
 Total operating expenses incurred including local tax amounted to PhP5.85 Million thus resulting to net investment loss of Php5.51 Million for the year ended 2016.

-As of December 31, 2016, investment in Unit Investment and Trust Fund accounts for 37.33% of total assets, leaving investment in equity at 60.26% and other assets at 2.41% of total company resources
+As of December 31, 2016, investment in Unit Investment and Trust Fund accounts for 37.33% of total assets, leaving investment in equity at 60.26% and other assets at 2.41% of total company resources.